emikulic/convolver/README.md

 * `-reg_cost` is used to regularize the kernel, i.e. put pressure on the optimizer to minimize the values in the kernel.
-The sum of absolute kernel values is multiplied by `reg_cost` and added to the overall cost.

-* `-border` is set by default to `-n` divided by two.
-It's the number of pixels discarded from each edge when evaluating the output.

 * `-learn_rate` is the learning rate for the optimizer.
 If the optimizer is not converging, change the learning rate.
 If that doesn't work, change the learning rate more.

-* `-epsilon` is a Greek letter.

 * `-max_steps` - exit after this many steps.
 The default is to run forever.
 This option is useful if you're doing a parameter sweep and you want to e.g. make a shell script that trains ten kernels with different settings with a thousand steps each.

-* `-log_every` - log progress after this many steps of the optimizer.
+* `-num_steps` - log progress after this many steps of the optimizer.

-* `-save_every` - save a snapshot to the kernel directory after this many steps of the optimizer.

-* `-crop_{x,y,w,h}` - when optimizing, only consider the window starting at (x,y) with size (w,h).
-By default, the entire input image is used.

 * `-fps` - how many times per second to update the progress image.
 Set to zero to disable the viewer and run headless.